Jacob Yoro: Hawaii

 Yoro was hired in 2017 by Hawaii to be their safeties coach.
 He was reassigned to coaching outside linebackers and nickelbacks in 2018 following the hire of Corey Batoon.
 He was retained by newly hired head coach Todd Graham in 2020, the first member of his inaugural staff and was promoted to co-defensive coordinator and reassigned to linebackers coach.

+Missouri

+Yoro was hired in early 2024 by Missouri to serve as a defensive analyst.
+On July 28, 2024, head coach Eliah Drinkwitz announced Yoro was promoted to safeties coach.

 Personal life

 A native of Mililani, Hawaii, Yoro attended Saint Louis School in Honolulu, where he was an all-state linebacker.
 Yoro and his wife Meredith have one daughter.